infinyon/fluvio-connectors/rust-connectors/sinks/sql/README.md

 ### Example
 Let's look at the example of the connector with one transformation named `infinyon/json-sql`.
 The transformation takes records in JSON format and creates SQL insert operation to `topic_message` table.
-The value from `device.device_id` JSON field will be put to `device_id` column and the entire json body to`record` column.
+The value from `device.device_id` JSON field will be put to `device_id` column and the entire json body to `record` column.

-Create a connector configuration file:
+Connector configuration file:
 ```yaml
 # connector-config.yaml
 name: json-sql-connector